October 25, 2022

-There’s a lot of talk these days about attention and concentration.
+There are a lot of talks these days about attention and concentration.

 Concentration is a skill that can be improved with practice, and Montessori provides the perfect environment for that effort.
 Montessori children have many opportunities to practice deep concentration every day as they work with the materials.
 Thanks to the three-hour work period, children are able to focus on a task for as long as they wish without external interruptions.
 As their ability to concentrate improves, the children also develop better self-control and self-regulation, all skills that are essential to success in further schooling and life in general.

 But what about at home, or in the years before a child begins preschool?

 There is a strong push today for parents to spend lots of “quality time” with their children.
 Many of us feel like we need to be actively interacting with our children every minute we are with them (or fearing boredom we give them a video or iPad games to keep them occupied).
 Of course, playing with our children and interacting with them is an important part of bonding and their development.
 But just as important is the opportunity for self-directed independent play, even at very young ages.
 The best way to develop focus and concentration is to practice it, and the best way to let them practice is to not interrupt children (even infants) when they are beginning to pay attention to something.

 When you see your infant or toddler looking or playing intently with a toy (or photograph/kitchen utensil/bug/stick/whatever it may be that’s holding his attention), resist the urge to join in.
 Don’t say or do anything.
 It can feel almost like neglect for some of us, especially if we’re used to always playing with/entertaining our children, but really this is an amazing opportunity to bond as you observe your child and get to know them better.
 Watch as they focus on that item (it really is amazing to see that look of intense focus on their face!).
 If they need you they will let you know, but until then give them that time and space to concentrate and explore.